sudoblockio/tackle/docs/development-roadmap.md

 ## Providers allowing import of jinja extensions

 Providers give a good import abstraction so it would be cool to be able to allow dynamically importing of various jinja extensions as well.

+## Provider registry

+If this tool gets enough traction, a provider registry will be made to allow users to find new hooks and providers similar to the [Terraform Registry](https://registry.terraform.io/) and [Ansible Galaxy](https://galaxy.ansible.com/.
+Users should be able to link a GitHub repo to the registry and provide metadata that will allow users to easily be able to search for the hook / provider that they need with auto-generated documentation similar to how the docs show [hook docs](providers/Prompts/index.md).

+## Rewrite in compiled language

+If this tool gets enough traction, it will be rewritten in a compiled language, most likely Rust.
+The current version is considered experimental with different patterns for expressing logic being formed.
+Future versions will maintain compatibility with python hooks and also support hooks being written in other languages.